uc-cdis/cloud-automation/tf_files/README.md

 ## tf_files/aws/utility_vm

-Setup and utilityVM that would foolow a bootstrap scrip.
+Setup and utilityVM that would follow a bootstrap scrip.
 ```
 $ gen3 workon <profile> <commons_name>_es
 ```